BrandonZu/PeterDB/report/project2.md

 ### 6. Describe the following operation logic.
 - Delete a record

+1. Get all the attributes of the table from catalog, i.e. Columns table
+2. Open File
+3. Call the delete record function provided by RBFM
+   1. Follow the record pointer to find the real position of the record, during which delete all record pointers
+   2. Delete the read record and shift all following records right to make sure there is no hole
+4. Close File

 - Update a record

+1. Get all the attributes of the table from catalog, i.e. Columns table
+2. Open File
+3. Call the update record function provided by RBFM
+   1. Follow the record pointer to find the real position of the record
+   2. Tranform record byte sequence to the API data format, which contains the Null Attribute Indicator
+   3. Find available space to store new record and update \
+      Case 1: new byte seq is shorter -> shift records left && update slots and free byte pointer \
+      Case 2: new byte seq is longer, cur page has enough space -> shift records right && update slots and free byte pointer \
+      Case 3: new byte seq is longer, no enough space in cur page -> insert record in a new page && update old record to a pointer
+4. Close File

 - Scan on normal records

+1. Create a RecordPageHandle, try to find next record in current page
+   1. If next record does not exist, add the page index by 1 and set the slot index to 0
+   2. If next record exist
+      1. If NO_OP, found!
+      2. If comparison attribute is NULL, continue to find next record
+      3. Check if this record meets condition.
+If it does, found!
+If not, continue to find next record
+2. Transform selected attributes into API Data format and return

 - Scan on deleted records

+While trying to find next record in current page, deleted records are ignored.

 - Scan on updated records

+While trying to find next record in current page, if the record is a pointer, it is ignored. \
+If the record contains the content, it is considered as a normal record.

 ### 7. Implementation Detail
 - Other implementation details goes here.

+Create a RecordPageHandle class to handle all operations within the same page.
+Each RecordPageHandle is bound to a page.
+The main functions are shown as below.

+    class RecordPageHandle {
+    public:
+        FileHandle& fh;
+        PageNum pageNum;

+        int16_t freeBytePointer;
+        int16_t slotCounter;
+        uint8_t data[PAGE_SIZE] = {};

+    public:
+        RecordPageHandle(FileHandle& fileHandle, PageNum pageNum);
+        ~RecordPageHandle();

+        // Read Record
+        // Record Format Described in report
+        RC getRecordByteSeq(int16_t slotNum, uint8_t recordByteSeq[], int16_t& recordLen);
+        RC getRecordPointerTarget(int16_t curSlotNum, int& ptrPageNum, int16_t& ptrSlotNum);

+        RC getRecordAttr(int16_t slotNum, int16_t attrIndex, uint8_t* attrData);
+        RC getNextRecord(uint16_t& slotIndex, uint8_t* byteSeq, int16_t& recordLen);

+        // Insert Record
+        RC insertRecord(uint8_t byteSeq[], int16_t byteSeqLen, RID& rid);

+        // Delete Record
+        RC deleteRecord(int16_t slotIndex);

+        // Update Record
+        RC updateRecord(int16_t slotIndex, uint8_t byteSeq[], int16_t recordLen);
+        RC setRecordPointToNewRecord(int16_t curSlotIndex, const RID& newRecordPos);

+        // Helper Functions
+        // Shift records left to avoid empty holes between records RC shiftRecord(int16_t dataNeedShiftStartPos, int16_t dist, bool shiftLeft);

+        // Find empty slot or append a new slot int16_t findAvailSlot();
+    }

 ### 8. Member contribution (for team of two)
 - Explain how you distribute the workload in team.